rockettheme/docs/Docs/grav/themes/interstellar/demo_footer.md

 ---
 title: Interstellar: Recreating the Demo - Footer Section
-description: Your Guide to Recreating Elements of the Interstellar Demo for Joomla
+description: Your Guide to Recreating Elements of the Interstellar Demo for Grav
-breadcrumb: /joomla:Joomla/!themes:Themes/interstellar:Interstellar
+breadcrumb: /grav:Grav/!themes:Themes/interstellar:Interstellar

 ---